FILM REVIEWS

 What adds to the intricacy, dark humor, and irony is the fact that many scenes are set in the cemetery.

-Overall, “Family Plot” reveals Hitchcock’s growing awareness that the movie scenes and its audiences have changed, and thus the start system, tight narrative focus, sharp emotional conflicts, and clearer resolutions of his earlier films can no longer characterize movies of the new era.
+Overall, “Family Plot” reveals Hitchcock’s growing awareness that the movie industry, its core audiences, and tastes have changed.
+Indeed, the star system, the desirable tight narrative focus, the sharp emotional conflicts, and clearer resolutions, all conventions of his earlier films, can no longer apply to the movies of the new era.

-Structurally loose but thematically dense,”Family Plot” shows that Hitchcock was in the process of readjustment to new type of cinema, one that’s more flexible, more dynamic, and less star-oriented.
+Structurally loose but thematically dense, ”Family Plot” shows that Hitchcock was in the process of readjustment to a new type of cinema, one that’s more flexible, more dynamic, and less star-oriented.

 Cast